DerickEddington/nixos-config/.recovery/README.md

 - When NixOS starts-up, the importing of the ZFS pools will take a few minutes for each of the `main` and `boot` pools because they are degraded, and the initialisation of the swap partitions will take a few minutes because some are missing.
-Altogether, this can take 5 to 10 minutes longer than normal (at least with VirtualBox).
+Altogether, this can take 5 to 10 minutes longer than normal.
 It should eventually start-up like normal otherwise.

 - If the Stage 1 of the NixOS start-up says
   ```text